elastisys/terms/terms-of-service.md

 ## A5.1 Service specification

-Elastisys Compliant Kubernetes is a platform for running containerized applications and additional services -- e.g., databases, message queues, and key-value caches -- as required to comply with data protection regulations.
+Welkin is a platform for running containerized applications and additional services -- e.g., databases, message queues, and key-value caches -- as required to comply with data protection regulations.
-Besides the ability to run containerized applications, Compliant Kubernetes comes with out-of-the-box security and observability.
+Besides the ability to run containerized applications, Welkin comes with out-of-the-box security and observability.

-Compliant Kubernetes can be integrated with the customer's Identity Provider to facilitate compliance with Customer's access control policy.
+Welkin can be integrated with the customer's Identity Provider to facilitate compliance with Customer's access control policy.

-Compliant Kubernetes documentation can be found at <https://elastisys.io/compliantkubernetes/>.
+Welkin documentation can be found at <https://elastisys.io/compliantkubernetes/>.

-Self-managed Services -- such as Compliant Kubernetes and Additional Services -- are operated by the Customer with support from Elastisys.
+Self-managed Services -- such as Welkin and Additional Services -- are operated by the Customer with support from Elastisys.
 Elastisys does not have access to Customer Environments, unless otherwise agreed.

 Self-managed Services give the Customer access to experienced, motivated, highly skilled, and knowledgeable technical support engineers, within the response times stipulated below.